 We also use information about you to:

-When you complete all loan application details on our website we process this data on the basis that we have a legitimate interest in processing this data - you have come to us to provide you with a service and, as a part of providing that service, we have to process your data.
+When you complete all loan application details on our website we process this data on the basis that we have a legitimate interest in processing this data.

 We use the personal data you input via the online loan application form to match your details with our panel of lenders and credit brokers.